The radon component of the Wyoming Cancer Program provides information to Wyoming residents, contractors, and real estate agents about radon.

 If the test kit finds elevated radon levels in your home, please see “Find a radon service provider” below.
 These services are relatively simple and can usually be completed in about a day, providing an immediate reduction in radon levels.

 Fix It!
 Level

 Radon levels are measured in picoCuries per liter (pCi/L).
-The EPA say any home that tests over 4.0 pCi/L should get fixed as soon as possible.
-Homes that test between 2.0 pCi/L and 4.0 pCi/L should be fixed soon.
+According to the EPA, any home that tests over 4.0 pCi/L should get fixed as soon as possible.
+Homes that test between 2.0 pCi/L and 4.0 pCi/L should still be fixed soon.